Dixie D’Amelio Shares New Stunning Snapshots, Discusses Her Feelings About Graduating From High School

 ok so I know I kind of made a general post yesterday, but honestly getting through high school is one of the hardest challenge but biggest accomplishment in my life.
 The ups and downs made me who I am right now and made me appreciate every single day.
 In my five years of high school, my entire life changed twice and I’m so grateful for each of these experiences even though at the time I would’ve wished for nothing more than to not be here. i’m so proud of myself and all of the ways I persevered through so many different challenges.
 Life seems so easy now and so possible.
 I’m so grateful for all of the people I met along the way even if we no longer talk because that experience just helped me grow and learn even more. thank you all so much for supporting me and watching me continue to grow up right in front of you.
 I have so much love for every single person I meet and who I cross paths with, thank y’all for everything.???? also photos by @bryant

 In her caption, D’Amelio got open and honest about her high school experience and how she feels about graduating.
-She discussed major changes that took place in her life over the last several years as well as the many ways in which she has grown and changed.
-D’Amelio did not deny that she had faced challenges during this time of her life and that there were many instances in which she just wanted to be done with high school.
+She discussed major changes that took place in her life over the last several years, as well as the many ways in which she has grown and changed.

+D’Amelio did not deny that she had faced challenges during this time of her life and that there were many instances in which she just wanted to be done with school.
 She also emphasized how she has become the person she is today due to the ups and downs during this time.

-The social media star concluded her statement by thanking everyone that had been a part of her high school experience, even those she’s no longer close with.
+The social media star concluded her statement by thanking everyone that had been a part of her education experience, even those she’s no longer close with.

 D’Amelio’s post got a ton of love online, racking up over 1 million likes in only a couple of hours.
 Her many fans took to the comments section to compliment her on her achievement.